modflowpy/flopy/DEVELOPER.md

     conda env create -f etc/environment.yml
     conda activate flopy

-Note that `flopy` has a number of [optional dependencies](docs/flopy_method_dependencies.md), as well as dependencies required for running tests.
-All required, testing and optional dependencies are included in the Conda environment in `etc/environment.yml`.
+Note that `flopy` has a number of [optional dependencies](docs/flopy_method_dependencies.md), as well as dependencies required for linting, testing, and building documentation.
+All required, linting, testing and optional dependencies are included in the Conda environment in `etc/environment.yml`.
 Only core dependencies are included in the PyPI package &mdash; to install extra testing, linting and optional packages with pip, use

     pip install ".[test, lint, optional]"